cssknust/Simple-todo-App/README.md

 # Simple-todo-App
-using basic html and css to make a todo app
+using basic html,css and javascript to make a todo app